Motor Vehicle Use Maps (MVUM)

 Maps are posted on this website and paper copies of these maps are available free of charge at all of our local Forest Services Offices.
 Click here for a list of the offices with address and phone numbers.
 Other partners and distribution locations may be developed over time to help disseminate maps.

-Can I use the MVUMs with my iOS Mobile Device (iPad, iPhone, iPod Touch)?
+Can I use the MVUMs with my mobile device?

-If you own a iOS mobile device such as an iPad, iPhone or iPod Touch you can take the Deschutes & Ochoco National Forest MVUMs with you.
-This handy free app, http://www.avenza.com/pdf-maps, allows GPS equipped iOS mobile devices to:
+You can take the Deschutes & Ochoco National Forest MVUMs with you on your mobile device (iOS or Android).
+This handy free app, http://www.avenza.com/pdf-maps, allows GPS equipped mobile devices to:

-View your location on the PDF MVUM using the built-in GPS device (iPad, iPhone, iPod Touch)
+- View your location on the PDF MVUM using the built-in GPS device

 The above link does not imply an endorsement by the US Government of the product offered.
 It is merely offered as a convenience for users who may wish to install a free application on their smartphone.
 For more information please see http://www.fs.fed.us/disclaimers.shtml